auyaban/reca-empresas/README_INSTALL.md

 Notes:
 - The installer checks for the Visual C++ 2015-2022 runtime.
 If missing, it downloads and installs it.
-- The app reads Supabase credentials from a local .env file.
-Do not ship secrets in the repo.
+- The installer writes a per-user .env file under AppData for Supabase credentials.
+- Auto-update uses GitHub Releases and expects an asset named RECA_Setup.exe in the latest release.